we're running a private OBS 2.10 instance.

 In case you're wondering why we're looking into that. ;-) Newer versions of OBS

-to be quite eager to introduce a new signing key for new projects, AFAICT, if there's
+to be quite eager to introduce a new signing key for new projects, AFAICT, if

 no key in any of the top-level projects.
 The global signing key seems to be ignored.